 This web page shows only a small excerpt of our Barrier research.
 Another 155 words(11 lines of text) covering the years 1274, 1625 and 1701 are included under the topic Early Barrier History in all our PDF Extended History products.

 Another 171 words(12 lines of text) are included under the topic Early Barrier Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Barrier Settlers in the United States in the 18th Century
+Barrier Settlers in United States in the 18th Century

-Barrier Settlers in the United States in the 19th Century
+Barrier Settlers in United States in the 19th Century

 The Barrier Family Crest was acquired from the Houseofnames.com archives.
 The Barrier Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 4 January 2015 at 12:47.